 Substitute players must be differentiated from titular players by wearing a bib with a color different from the titular’s jerseys.
 Clubs are required to play the official games under the colors which have been previously indicated during the registration on the Paris World Games official website.
 Team members must be uniformly dressed with colors of their respective clubs: jersey, short and socks.
 The jersey numbers must correspond to the ones previously indicated on the game sheet.
 In the case where a player does not wear the same color as his/her teammates, the player will be denied the entry to the field.

 In the event of one or several tie(s) in ranking points, division ranking will be decided on the basis of several criteria, as follows by order:

-2/ best difference between the number of goals scored and the number of goals against throughout the whole group’s games.
+1/ best point-average (best difference between the number of points scored and the number of points against throughout the whole group’s games).

-3/ most scored goals throughout the whole group’s games.
+2/ most scored points throughout the whole group’s games.

 4/ fewest cards earned throughout the whole group’s games.

 EQUALITY AT THE END OF THE REGULATORY TIME IN THE DIRECT ELIMINATION PHASE

 At the end of the regulation time, the winner is determined by a 2 min overtime.

 If there is still a tie at the end of the overtime, both teams will be competing by the system of sudden death.
 A player from each side will shoot a free throw.
 The first who does not score sees the defeat of his team (system of sudden death).
 Only non-eliminated players may participate in free-throw.